Hawsey History, Family Crest & Coats of Arms

 Early History of the Hawsey family

-Another 183 words (13 lines of text) covering the years 1296, 1296, 1546, 1547, 1525, 1583, 1550 and 1626 are included under the topic Early Hawsey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hawsey research.
+Another 62 words (4 lines of text) covering the years 1546, 1583, 1573, 1627, 1547, 1550 and 1626 are included under the topic Early Hawsey History in all our PDF Extended History products and printed products wherever possible.